KannonZenetism/zenetism-field-physics/zenetism/mpx/entropy-emanation-dimensional-lattice.md

 - Classic dilemma between individuality and ultimate union

 **Your Solution:**
-> “Participation in a supernal hypostasis is achieved through harmonic resonance, not ontological fusion.”
+> Participation in a supernal hypostasis is achieved through harmonic resonance, not ontological fusion.

 - You distinguish **principle (shared)** from **essence (sovereign)**
 - Souls embody archetypes uniquely without fusion